The 10 Different Types of Fencing5 Mins

 Cons: The downsides to brick walls are in the cost and the installation; brick walls require council approvals, straining timelines and budgets.
 The cost of rendered brick walls is the most expensive option and actually on the rise in a lot of places.
 Installation is also slow and requires multiple skilled tradespeople, which then drives up the overall cost.

 Check out our detailed brick wall comparison here.

 Modular walls and fencing

 Pros: Modular wall and fencing systems offer a happy medium between premium aesthetics, proven noise reduction, security and affordability.
-They have the appearance of a rendered masonry wall, for roughly 1/2 the cost and roughly 1/4 of the install time.
+They have the appearance of a rendered masonry wall, for roughly a 1/4 of the cost and installation time.
 Additionally, you can add features such as integrated retaining, lighting, letterboxes, slats and infills to truly customise your fence!